Pianot-T/test1/README.md

 ## Custom Player Skin

 You can create your own player appearance using `editeur.py`.
 Run the editor and draw a 32x32 pixel skin with the palette provided.
-Press `S` to save your skin to `player_skin.png`.
+Either press `S` or use the "Sauvegarder" button to save your skin to `player_skin.png`.
 When you start the game again, this image will be loaded and used for the player sprite.

 ```bash
 python3 editeur.py